 Ben “The Blade” Johnson first set foot into the legendary Iron Fist gym back in 2008.
 Since then, Ben is now a highly respected and experienced fighter and is also proving to be a talented trainer.

 Ben’s trainer and mentor, Daniel “Iron Fist” Bell, who has his own illustrious career and has been involved in the Muay Thai community since its humble beginnings.
 It didn’t take long for him to realize that he had another champion in Ben “The Blade” Johnston.

 Early in his career, under the guidance of Dan Bell, Ben quickly made the decision to start fighting.
 With dominating range, damaging hands and a furious mindset “The Blade” proved quickly that he is a complete fighting package.

 During November 2014, the news broke out that Ben’s headquarters, Iron Fist, was closing its doors.
 Ben teamed up with his best friend and soon to be business partner James Jarvie to open The Fight Centre – Brisbane, a place where Ben and the team could continue their training whilst also helping their community get stronger and fitter.
 Ben had the honours of having TFC’s first fight, winning himself another Australian title.
-Since then and under the guidance of Dan Bell and Masato Fujimori, Ben went on to win his Amateur World Title.
+Since then and under the guidance of Dan Bell, Ben has continued to fight and progress in the sport.

 After successfully winning a number of light heavyweight WBC titles, Ben was able to work his way through the world rankings and secure himself the world #1 ranking.
 He went on to successfully defend his international title which put him in line for a WBC professional world title.